charlieargue/pan-code-samples/README.md

-> "... [unlike other engineer, whose PR's are] total re-wsrites sometimes... yours so far have been very good, I've only needed to do CSS-stuff [minor things]... keep [doing] what you're doing, you're doing good... you've definitely like learned a lot about how we do things, and you probably now have a really good grasp of how things work... you've been doing great... so just continue to do that, that's great [<u>re:</u> my successful team adoption efforts]... " [during 1-on-1 performance review]
+> "... [unlike other engineer, whose PR's are] total rewrites sometimes... yours so far have been very good, I've only needed to do CSS-stuff [minor things]... keep [doing] what you're doing, you're doing good... you've definitely like learned a lot about how we do things, and you probably now have a really good grasp of how things work... you've been doing great... so just continue to do that, that's great [<u>re:</u> my successful team adoption efforts]... " [during 1-on-1 performance review]
 >
 > — 🗣 *Mazen Ghalayini*  `Feb 15, 2022`
 >